R-a-m-X/odin_Html/README.md

 # Odin Recipes
-Assignment from a odin platform prepared in HTML
+Assignment from odin platform prepared in HTML